abmaelrodrigo/agendaContacts/README.md

 7 - Insert an email;
 8 – Click on ‘Create a new contact’.

+->Important:
-The same project was also rewritten using the Page Objects technique (https://github.com/SeleniumHQ/selenium/wiki/PageObjects).
+  1 - The same project was also rewritten using the Page Objects technique (https://github.com/SeleniumHQ/selenium/wiki/PageObjects).
+  2 - A cloud platform (https://automate.browserstack.com/) was used to run the tests in another server.